-Let’s look at the yoga from a sustainability perspective to see how the yoga philosophy and sustainability are connected.
+Let’s look at the yoga philosophy from a sustainability perspective.

 Beginning this article we need to add a little side note about what we refer to as the yoga philosophy – because the yoga philosophy is a wide field.